jorgedb98/SBI/doc.md

 For the provided input folder from the user, the naming of the files holds more information in this case:
         {protein_name}.DNA.{pdb_name}_{chain} _{dnachains}.pdb

+For a complex containing DNA, we take the provided DNA strand as our reference and look for sufficient alignments among the DNA strands in the provided pdb files.
+As soon as an alignment has been obtained that passes the threshold, we will superimpose the two strands.
+The program will first compare the forward and then the reversed DNA strand to the reference DNA, if the first strand did not pass the alignment trershold.
+The threshold for the alignment here is set to 75% as we know that DNA strands can be shorter and thus a higher percentage will rule out many reasonable alignments simply because the compared DNA strand is very short.

+Once an alignment was found high enough and the two DNA strands are superimposed, the according protein chain will be add to the reference structure, if no clashes with the so far build reference structure were found.
+In case, the new protein chain clashes with the already included chains of the reference structure, we will drop the superimposition and move to the next pdb file in the list.

 ## 3.2.
 Biological Problems
-Recent studies suggest that proteins may not work individually, but they will rather form a complex with other molecules in order to fullfill certain functions.
-A good examples of this model of interaction can be found in the ribosome or enzymes like the NADH dehydrogenase.
-While traditional experimental techniques such as x-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been crucial in characterising the structure of a great amount of proteins, they have found little success when dealing with macrocomplexes given the large size and structural flexibility these molecules present.
+Past studies suggest that proteins may not work individually, but they will rather form a complex with other molecules in order to full fill certain functions.
+A classic examples for a model of an interaction can be found for ribosome or enzymes like the NADH dehydrogenase.
+While traditional experimental techniques such as x-ray crystallography and nuclear magnetic resonance (NMR) spectroscopy have been crucial in characterising the structure of a great amount of proteins, the evidence on structures of macrocomplexes is still scarce given the large size and structural flexibility these molecules present.

-However, with the rapid development of computers and the decay in the computational hardware cost, fields such as computational biology have greatly bloomed, and may help us predict the structure of macrocomplexes _1_ in silico _1_ based on the huge amount of data recovered by traditional techniques.
-Our project takes a simple approach to this problem by employing superimpostion between highly similar chains as a basis.
-Superimposition is defined as the procedure by which which two molecule structures (two proteins, two DNA/RNA molecules, etc) are placed in space minimizing the distance between the backbone atoms of both structures.
-If we were to compare sequence alignment with estructural alignment, equivalent residues would be the ones filling the same position in a multiple alignment (according to a sequence similarity score), in structural alignment equivalent residues would be the the closest ones.
+However, with the rapid development of computers and decay in the computational hardware cost, fields such as computational biology have greatly bloomed, and provide promising help in predicting structures of macrocomplexes _1_ in silico _1_ based on the huge amount of data recovered by traditional techniques.
+Our project takes a simple approach to this problem by employing superimpostion between highly similar chains as a basis. __Superimposition__ is defined as the procedure by which which two molecule structures (two proteins, two DNA/RNA molecules, etc) are placed in space-minimizing the distance between backbone atoms of both structures.
+If we were to compare sequence alignment with structural alignment, equivalent residues would be the ones filling the same position in a multiple alignment (according to a sequence similarity score), in structural alignment equivalent residues would be the the closest ones.

 Once two chains that can be superimposed are identified, it is possible to calculate translation and roation matrices so the coordinate system of both structures are identical.
 By equating the coordinate system, we are able calculate how diffent the equivalent chains are.
 There are multiple measurements available to evaluate the structural alignment, but the most simple one, the Root-Mean-Square Deviations (RMSD), was  the one employed in this project.
 RMSD is based on the average distance between two sets of atoms, usually the backbone atoms (α-carbons in the case of proteins and C4 carbons in DNA/RNA strands) of the superimposed molecules.
 By convention, bellow a value of 3 both structures will be considered the same.